I want to ensure my family know my funeral plans. I want to speak to them now about making those arrangements

 Sharing your plan details

-When you take a Funeral Plan with Golden Leaves you will receive a set of plan documentation.
+When you take a funeral plan with Golden Leaves you will receive a set of plan documentation.
 This document will outline all of the specific services that are included in the plan that you have purchased.
-Copies of this documentation can be saved securely with your will and provided yo your next of kin for ease of access.
-You will also be provided with emergency contact cards which should be kept on your person as well as given to your next of kin.
+Copies of this documentation can be saved securely with your will and provided to your next of kin for ease of access.